-Ambiq Micro Announces $15 Million Funding Round Led by Kleiner Perkins Caufield & Byers
+Ambiq Announces $15 Million Funding Round Led by Kleiner Perkins Caufield & Byers

-Ambiq Micro, a leader in ultra-low power integrated circuits for power-sensitive applications, today announced that it has closed a $15 million Series C funding round to accelerate the development and marketing of its SPOT™ (Subthreshold Power Optimized Technology) platform.
-The funding round was led by Kleiner Perkins Caufield & Byers (KPCB) and was supported by existing investors including Austin Ventures, Mercury Fund, and ARM Holdings.
-KPCB partner Wen Hsieh will be joining Ambiq Micro’s board.
+Ambiq®, a leader in ultra-low power integrated circuits for power-sensitive applications, today announced that it has closed a $15 million Series C funding round to accelerate the development and marketing of its SPOT® (Subthreshold Power Optimized Technology) platform.
+The funding round was led by Kleiner Perkins Caufield & Byers (KPCB) and was supported by existing investors including Austin Ventures, Mercury Fund, and Arm Holdings.
+KPCB partner Wen Hsieh will be joining Ambiq’s board.

-Ambiq Micro’s proprietary SPOT platform dramatically reduces the energy consumption of semiconductors by reducing the voltage level at which switching occurs inside the chips.
-The company already manufactures and markets real-time clocks (RTCs) using this technology and a microcontroller (MCU) family, manufactured using the same standard CMOS process, will be announced within the next few weeks.
-The MCUs will target Internet of Things (IoT) applications, particularly wearable electronic devices, where energy savings will translate into much longer battery life.
+Ambiq’s proprietary SPOT platform dramatically reduces the energy consumption of semiconductors by reducing the voltage level at which switching occurs inside the chips.
+The company already manufactures and markets real-time clocks (RTCs) using this technology and a system on chip (SoC) family, manufactured using the same standard CMOS process, will be announced within the next few weeks.
+The SoCs will target Internet of Things (IoT) applications, particularly wearable electronic devices, where energy savings will translate into much longer battery life.

 KPCB partner, Wen Hsieh, adds, “KPCB’s Low Power Everywhere initiative believes that in a world where consumers and businesses are always on, there’s an increasing need for devices with improved energy efficiency and battery life.
-Ambiq Micro has developed a 10X lower power MCU for mobile, wearables and IoT devices.
+Ambiq has developed a 10X lower power SoC for mobile, wearables and IoT devices.
 We’re excited to back an exceptional team and to help them quickly scale this opportunity.”
-Mr. Hsieh joins the board of Ambiq Micro.
+Mr. Hsieh joins the board of Ambiq.